 While getting corrections published is not always easy, it is encouraging to know that journals always welcome original science.
 The Journal of Computational Intelligence and Electronic Systems and the Aperito Journal Of Nanoscience Technology are to be especially commended for looking past the well-documented bias against female academics, and publishing a groundbreaking paper by Maggie Simpson, Edna Krabappel, and Kim Jong Fun.
 The full story is amusing, but the conclusions are rather more sombre:

 Scientists view this industry [i.e., predatory publishing] as a problem for a few reasons: it reduces trust in science, allows unqualified researchers to build their resumes with fake or unreliable work, and makes research for legitimate scientists more difficult, as they’re forced to wade through dozens of worthless papers to find useful ones.

-More to read: The Simpsons paper builds on a long tradition of submitting hoax papers to expose predatory publishers [e.g., 1, 2, 3].
+More to read: The Simpsons paper builds on a long tradition of submitting hoax papers to expose predatory publishers [e.g., 1, 2].
 However, ‘credible’ publishers have also on occasion published fake papers.
-Here are some thoughts, by me, on the topic.
+Here are some more thoughts on the topic by me.

 Featured Image: Stockholm Public Library, via Wikipedia